Skip to main content

 • Personalized product recommendations

 Data Feeds are currently available only for email messages sent through Journeys.
+Need another channel?
+Fill out this short survey.

-How Data Feeds Work
+How Data Feeds work

 1. Create a Data Feed – Configure how OneSignal connects to your API.